Sunday, August 27, 2017

 Are You Digitally Exhausted?

-Not everyone can take an off-the-grid holiday, and that's where controlling our own environment holds the power.
+Only some people can take an off-the-grid holiday, and that's where controlling our own environment holds the power.

-We can't change the outside world but we CAN change our inside world.
+We can't change the outside world, but we CAN change our inside world.

-This Fall Season Go for More than Warm and Cozy in Your Home Décor - Create a Space that's Absolutely Disconnected and Tech Free
+This Fall Season, Go for More than Warm and Cozy in Your Home Décor - Create a Space that's Absolutely Disconnected and Tech Free

 It's not easy to disconnect.
 According to Business Insider, as of 2016, 72% of the United States population uses a Smartphone.
-Globally that number continues to grow.
+Globally, that number continues to grow.

 The control we do have is in how we design our homes.
-Digital free spaces, or calming disconnected rooms are becoming a design inclusion that more people are factoring into their décor.
+Digital free spaces, or calming disconnected rooms, are becoming a design inclusion that more people are factoring into their décor.

 Let's Review 5 Ways to Create a Calming Space:

-1. Create a playroom that only offers toys that are free of any digital technology - Add books, popular retro games, play rugs featuring games and learning, dolls, astronomy, space, science, puzzles, wooden toys and more.
-Decorate the space to reflect another time and give the room a theme name like 'The Way Back When Room' or 'Yesterday's Space' or 'Back to the Future'.
+1. Create a playroom that only offers free toys of any digital technology - Add books, popular retro games, play rugs featuring games and learning, dolls, astronomy, space, science, puzzles, wooden toys, and more.
+Decorate the space to reflect another time and give the room a theme like 'The Way Back When Room,'' Yesterday's Space,' or 'Back to the Future.'
 Make it fun and colorful so the kids can't wait to enter.

-If you can't make your master suite a tech free space, use an extra bedroom if you have one.
+If you can't make your master suite a tech-free space, use an extra bedroom if you have one.
 In fact, don't even include a clock in the designated tech-free room.
-Think of it as the 'timeless bedroom' - a time free zone.
+Think of it as the 'timeless bedroom' - a time-free zone.

-5. Let the dinner table be the technology free zone.
+5. Let the dinner table be the technology-free zone.
 Use fun games to ensure no phones are brought to the table.
 Make a rule; if someone sneaks a phone to the table, that person has to clear the table and do the dishes.
 If another person breaks the rule, they help.
-For every ten successful dinners without devices, create a family reward like movie night or other prizes the family may enjoy.
+For every ten successful dinners without devices, create a family reward like a movie night or other prizes the family may enjoy.

 Note: The author may receive a commission from purchases made using links found in this article.
-“As an Amazon Associate I (we) earn from qualifying purchases.”
+“As an Amazon Associate, Ebay (EPN) and/or Esty (Awin) Affiliate, I (we) earn from qualifying purchases.”

 14 comments: